bcgsc/ntEdit/README.md

                         overall (suggestion that you reduce i and d for performance) -a {0,1}              Soft masks missing k-mer positions having no fix (1 = yes, default = 0, no) -k K                  k-mer size, REQUIRED
-  --cutoff CUTOFF       The minimum coverage of k-mers in output Bloom filter [default=2, ignored if solid=True] -t T                  Number of threads [default=4] --solid               Output the solid k-mers (non-erroneous k-mers), [default=False] -z Z                  Minimum contig length [default=100] -y Y                  k/y ratio for the number of edited k-mers that should be present, [default=9.000] -v                    Verbose mode, [default=False] -j J                  controls size of k-mer subset.
+  -l L                  input VCF file with annotated variants (e.g., clinvar.vcf) --cutoff CUTOFF       The minimum coverage of k-mers in output Bloom filter [default=2, ignored if solid=True] --solid               Output the solid k-mers (non-erroneous k-mers), [default=False] -t T                  Number of threads [default=4] -z Z                  Minimum contig length [default=100] -y Y                  k/y ratio for the number of edited k-mers that should be present, [default=9.000] -j J                  controls size of k-mer subset.
 When checking subset of k-mers, check every jth k-mer [default=3] -X X                  Ratio of number of k-mers in the k subset that should be missing in orderto attempt fix (higher=stringent) [default=0.5, if -Y is
                         specified]
-  -Y Y                  Ratio of number of k-mers in the k subset that shouldbe present to accept an edit (higher=stringent) [default=0.5, if -X is specified]
+  -Y Y                  Ratio of number of k-mers in the k subset that should be present to accept an edit (higher=stringent) [default=0.5, if -X is specified]
-  -V, --version         show program's version number and exit -n, --dry-run         Print out the commands that will be executed -f, --force           Run all ntEdit steps, regardless of existing output files
+  -v                    Verbose mode, [default=False] -V, --version         show program's version number and exit -n, --dry-run         Print out the commands that will be executed -f, --force           Run all ntEdit steps, regardless of existing output files